QuocAnh90/Uintah_NTNU/README.md

 4. Q. A. Tran, A. Rogstad, G. Grimstad, S. Nordal, G. H. Alene.
 Preliminary study of 3D large deformation modeling of the Gjerdrum 2020 sensitive clay landslide.
 Proceedings in the 8th Canadian Conference on Geotechnique and Natural Hazards 12-15 June 2022, Quebec, Canada.

 5. Q. A. Tran.
 Coupled CFD-MPM for soil-water-structure interaction.
-The 3rd International Conference on Natural Hazards & Infrastructure  5-7July 2022, Athens, Greece.
+The 3rd International Conference on Natural Hazards & Infrastructure  5-7 July 2022, Athens, Greece.

+6. Q. A. Tran.
+A hybrid MPM-CFD model for simulating earthquake-induced submarine landslides.
+EGU General Assembly 2023 23-28 April 2023
 -----------------------------------
 Master thesis
 1. A. Rogstad.
 Empirical and Numerical Analysis of the Retrogression in the Gjerdrum Landslide.
 (2022).
 Master thesis in Norwegian University of Science and technology.